gwu-cs-advos/organization/grading.md

 I suggest that each group decide the group leader before the coding questions are attempted.
 Everyone is expected to contribute to the group discussion.
 Habitual silence will result in your grade being decreased -- otherwise, you're assumed to have an A.

+*Transparency.*
+I'll give you a single warning if you aren't sufficiently engaging.
+After that, your participation grade will be lowered once for each time I mention it.
+If I don't make it clear that you're being docked in participation, you can assume you stay at an A.
+If you don't work as leader a proportional amount (for your group), your grade will be decreased.

 ## Class Participation if Asynchronous